markfinger/python-webpack/README.md

 - `settings` - a dictionary of keys which can be used to override settings.
 In most cases, you'll want to define settings in `webpack.conf.settings`, but it can be useful to provide overrides without monkey-patching.
 - `manifest` - an override for the default manifest reader.
 Should expose a `read` method.
-- `compiler` - an override for the default compiler - a webpack-build build server).
+- `compiler` - an override for the default compiler - a webpack-build build server.
 Should expose a `build` method.

+### populate_manifest_file

+`webpack.manifest.populate_manifest_file` generates a manifest file containing the contents of the `MANIFEST` setting, at the location specified by the `MANIFEST_PATH` setting.

+If you want to override settings during the build process - for example to provide a different `STATIC_URL` setting - the `MANIFEST_SETTINGS` setting can be used.

 Config files